f-charton/f-charton.github.io/roots.md

 | 7 | - | - | - | - | 18.8  | - | -   | -   | 17.4| -   | 18.8|
 | 8 | - | - | - | - | - | 10.1  | -   | -   |  9.6| -   | 9.0 |

-The number of roots predicted, for a given polynomial degree, is independent of the dataset.
-For degrees larger than 6, it is slightly over 4.
+The same observation holds for the number of roots predicted.
+As degree increases, the number of roots seem to saturate around 4.

 **Table 3 -  Number of roots predicted for different datasets**
 |Degree | 3 | 4 | 5 | 6 | 7 | 8 | 3-4 | 3-6 | 3-8 | 5-6 | 5-8 |